 Passing on or selling your business to a family member is more about succession planning and having a sufficiently interested, motivated and capable family member that is enthusiastic, willing and, most importantly, able to take over your business.
 In this type of transaction it pays to have a formal process in place to prevent any misunderstandings or family issues as it ensures transparency and encourages open discussion.

 Whether you have only owned your business a short time or have many years under your belt, it pays to have an exit strategy in place to ensure you get the best outcome when it's time to sell your business.
 If, for some reason, you have little to sell, then your options when selling a business may be limited to just closing or liquidating your business.
 When considering closing or selling a business it is important to get professional advice.
-For more information visit NZ Business for Sale Opportunities on nzbizbuysell
+For more information visit NZ Business for Sale Opportunities on nzbizbuysell.

-For more on Preparing your Business for Sale
+For more on Preparing your Business for Sale or Valuing a Business

 Or here to Sell a Business